Inspiring Small Engine, Lawn & Garden, and Garden Pulling Tractor

 all.

-Steering Wheel Retaining Jam Locknut.
-Will not loosen under normal circumstances.
+Insert Steering Wheel Retaining Jam Locknut.
+Will not loosen under normal

-Fits all Cub Cadet garden tractors and other makes and models of garden tractors
+circumstances.
+Fits all Cub Cadet garden tractors and other makes and models

-inside steering wheel and on shaft), then torque nut to 65 ft. lb.
-High
+hub and steering shaft, then torque nut to 65 ft. lb.
+High quality

 Zinc-Plated Steel Acorn/Crown/Dome